fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 * Some popular 3rd party libraries also use `op_Implicit`.
 E.g. MassTransit uses `RequestTimeout`, which has an `op_Implicit` conversion from `TimeSpan` as well as `int` (milliseconds), seemingly for a simpler API with fewer overloads.

 * One thing to watch out for is `op_Implicit` conversions to another type.
 E.g. `StringSegment` has conversions to `ReadOnlySpan<char>` and `ReadOnlyMemory<char>`.

-# Design Principles

-The intent of this RFC is to give a user experience where:

-1. Interop is easier (including interop with some F# libraries, not just C#)

-2. Numeric int64/float32/float64 data in tuple, list and array expressions looks nicer

-3. Fewer upcasts are needed when programming with types that support subtyping

-4. Fewer widening conversions are needed when micing int32, float32 and float64.

-5. You don't need to be cognisant of the mechanism when coding in F#, though you may inadvertently use the mechanism when coding with numeric data or data supporting subtyping.
-6. Inadvertent use of the mechanism should not introduce confusion or bugs.

-That is, when you hit a library whose design activates it then "it's just nice".
-That is it's not really part of the F# programmer's actively used features of the language c.f. like the way the "you can use a lambda for a delegate" is not really an active part of the F# programmer's active feature set, it's just something that makes using particular libraries nice.

-There is no design goal to mimic all the numeric widenings of C#.

-There is no design goal to try to eliminate all explicit upcasts.

-There is no design goal to try to eliminate all explicit numeric widening.

-There is no design goal to try to eliminate all explicit calls to `op_Implicit`.

 # Detailed design